veyh/indexify/README.md

   indexify <dir> [flags]

 Flags:
-  -n, --dry-run             don't write anything to disk -h, --help                help for indexify
+      --base-url string     base url to use for links (when the files are hosted elsewhere) -n, --dry-run             don't write anything to disk -h, --help                help for indexify
       --hidden              index hidden files